 The District will apply the following guiding principles to their local CAP Incentives Program:

-Ensure emissions reductions are in excess to laws or regulations
+- Ensure emissions reductions are in excess of laws or regulations

 The Community Air Protection Incentives Program is part of California Climate Investments, a statewide program that puts billions of Cap-and-Trade dollars to work reducing GHG emissions, strengthening the economy, and improving public health and the environment– particularly in disadvantaged communities.
 The Cap-and-Trade program also creates a financial incentive for industries to invest in clean technologies and develop innovative ways to reduce pollution.
 California Climate Investments projects include affordable housing, renewable energy, public transportation, zero-emission vehicles, environmental restoration, more sustainable agriculture, recycling, and much more.
 At least 35 percent of these investments are located within and benefiting residents of disadvantaged communities, low-income communities, and low-income households across California.
 For more information, visit the California Climate Investments website at: www.caclimateinvestments.ca.gov, or find us on Twitter, @CAClimateInvest.

 110 Maple St.